-- b) Facilitate and coordinate tracking of match funds, beneficiaries and accomplishments for submittal in required monthly and annual reports. - c) Review, approve and coordinate submittal of require reports and payment requests by recipients of CDBG-NDR funding. - d) Monitor systems used by implementing agencies to determine their sufficiency to verify eligible use of funding. - e) Establish and maintain Grantee's recordkeeping systems to allow monitoring by other agencies and for annual audit purposes. - f) Work closely with HCD technical assistance consultant to ensure that contractors, grantees, subgrantees, or subrecipients are in compliance with applicable requirements of federal and state laws, regulations, rules, and guidelines regarding: contracts, grants, or agreements awarded by HCD; appropriate accounting processes and policy review; procurement processes; reporting requirements; timeframes and performance measures; and developing an outreach plan. - g) Inspect and monitor grant activities to verify completed tasks and determine compliance with federal and state laws, regulations, rules, and guidelines relative to use of CDBG-NDR grant funds. - h) Review all agreements with contractors, grantees, subgrantees, and subrecipients to ensure compliance with applicable federal and state requirements. - Coordinate and review drafts and final state and federal Environmental Review Record (ERR) documents for FWHP and BUF projects prior to HCD execution and release of HUD funds.
-The ERR will be completed prior to any project implementation. - j) In coordination with HCD or other grantee's contracted Labor Consultant, support monitoring of all contractors and subcontractors for compliance with applicable provisions of federal and state labor laws. - k) Review and approve for submission to HCD for final review and approval of all invoices submitted by subgrantees/contractors for reimbursement. - I) Forward all invoices, after compliance review, to HCD for approval and processing by HUD. - m) Provide monthly and other reports that include: - i.
-Monthly Accomplishment Reports. - ii.
-Annual Grantee Performance Reports. - iii.
-Wage Compliance Reports prepared by Labor Consultant; and,
+- c) Review, approve and coordinate submittal of required reports and payment requests by recipients of CDBG-NDR funding. - d) Monitor systems used by implementing agencies to determine their sufficiency to verify eligible use of funding. - e) Establish and maintain Grantee's recordkeeping systems to allow monitoring by other agencies and for annual audit purposes. - f) Work closely with HCD technical assistance consultant to ensure that contractors, grantees, subgrantees, or subrecipients are in compliance with applicable requirements of federal and state laws, regulations, rules, and guidelines regarding: contracts, grants, or agreements awarded by HCD; appropriate accounting processes and policy review; procurement processes; reporting requirements; timeframes and performance measures; and developing an outreach plan. - a) Inspect and monitor grant activities to verify completed tasks and determine compliance with federal and state laws, regulations, rules, and guidelines relative to use of CDBG-NDR grant funds. - h) Review all agreements with contractors, grantees, subgrantees, and subrecipients to ensure compliance with applicable federal and state requirements. - Coordinate and review drafts and final state and federal Environmental Review Record (ERR) documents for FWHP and BUF projects prior to HCD execution and release of HUD funds.
+The ERR will be completed prior to any project implementation. - j) In coordination with HCD or other grantee's contracted Labor Consultant, support monitoring of all contractors and subcontractors for compliance with applicable provisions of federal and state labor laws. - k) Review and approve for submission to HCD for final review and approval of all invoices submitted by subgrantees/contractors for reimbursement. - I) Forward all invoices, after compliance review, to HCD for approval and processing by HUD. - m) Provide monthly and other reports that include: - Monthly Accomplishment Reports. - ii.
+Annual Grantee Performance Reports. - Wage Compliance Reports prepared by Labor Consultant; and, iii. - iv.
+Other reports that provide necessary information to HCD. - In addition to working with procured consultants associated with the FWHP and BIF 7) development/implementation, Grantee and all procured consultants shall work with and be assisted by HCD staff and HCD's technical assistance consultant as part of implementing FWHP and BUF project activities.
+Grantee is responsible for and shall ensure the completion of the Work in accordance with the criteria set forth above.
+HCD reserves the right to review and approve all performed or contracted Work in relation to this Agreement.
+Any proposed revisions to the Work shall be submitted in writing for review and approved by HCD in their discretion.
+If approved, Grantee shall sign an amendment to this Agreement.